 When wearing her normal green dress, Marge wears a red necklace.
 However, often she is shown for a single frame or two wearing a white one (generally this happens in close-up shots of her head.)
 This happens in numerous episodes.

 "In one episode they say this, but then in another episode they say that, and in yet another episode they say the other."
 As this is an animated comedy series, the emphasis is clearly on laughs rather than complete verisimilitude.
-Efforts are certainly made to create a vaguely consistent setting in which mostly consistent characters live and work, and many episodes make reference to older episodes, but rigid consistency of every single detail in all episodes is unnecessary.
-Sometimes the fact that the episodes are inconsistent is the point of the gag and acknowledged by moments such as Homer saying "Didn't this use to be like that?" or Marge breaking the fourth wall to narrate "You may remember that things used to be different..."
-Each episode is expected to be consistent within itself, but inconsistencies between different episodes will not be listed here unless they noteworthy for another reason.
-E.g., inconsistencies repeated in multiple episodes (such as the hair and skin colors of secondary characters, and the layouts of the main landmarks), drastic changes to a character's nature (such as Ralphie's school status, Jasper's abilities, or Milhouse's hair color), or something with an interesting anecdote behind it (such as Smithers' skin color).
+Efforts are certainly made to create a vaguely consistent setting in which mostly consistent characters live and work, and many episodes refer to each other, but rigid consistency of every single detail in all episodes is unnecessary.
+In many episodes, the fact that something is inconsistent is the express point of a gag.
+Our general rule is that each episode is expected to be consistent within itself, but intra-episode inconsistencies are not being listed.
+There can be exceptions for unusually noteworthy matters, e.g., inconsistencies repeated in multiple episodes (such as the hair and skin colors of secondary characters, and the layouts of the main landmarks), drastic changes to a character's nature (such as Ralphie's school status, Jasper's abilities, or Milhouse's hair color), or something with an interesting anecdote behind it (such as Smithers' skin color).

 Fat Tony's real name changes from episode to episode, but this is probably intentional because it is common for Mafia hit men (in popular culture, and possibly in reality as well) to have many different identities.